BASIS OF PRESENTATION, CONSOLIDATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Policies) |

 5.Recognize revenues as the performance obligations are satisfied.

 Operating revenues from the Company’s oil and gas line of service is derived mainly from fixed-term contracts with its customers.
-Fixed-term contracts typically have original terms of one to five years, subject to provisions permitting early termination by customers.
+Fixed-term contracts typically have original terms of to five years, subject to provisions permitting early termination by customers.
 Customers are typically invoiced on a monthly basis with payment terms of 30-60 days.